trueheart78/trueheart78.com/now.md

 ### 📘 Recently Completed

+* [Batman and Harley Quinn][https://www.amazon.com/Batman-Harley-Quinn-Ty-Templeton/dp/1401288995/]
+  * Enjoyed this quite a lot. ❤️🖤
 * [Harley Quinn: No Good Deed Vol 1](https://www.amazon.com/Harley-Quinn-Vol-Good-Deed/dp/1779513461/)
   * I really enjoyed the story.
   * It’s always interesting to see how different art styles work, and this one made me smile A LOT. ❤️🖤